PennantPark Investment Co. (NASDAQ:PNNT) Shares Acquired by Advisors Asset Management Inc.

-Several other large investors also recently bought and sold shares of the company.
-Kovack Advisors Inc. grew its stake in shares of PennantPark Investment by 16.3% during the 2nd quarter.
-Kovack Advisors Inc. now owns 23,500 shares of the asset manager’s stock worth $157,000 after purchasing an additional 3,300 shares during the period.
+A number of other hedge funds and other institutional investors have also modified their holdings of the stock.
+Kovack Advisors Inc. grew its stake in PennantPark Investment by 16.3% in the 2nd quarter.
+Kovack Advisors Inc. now owns 23,500 shares of the asset manager’s stock valued at $157,000 after acquiring an additional 3,300 shares during the last quarter.
 Relative Value Partners Group LLC grew its stake in PennantPark Investment by 10.1% in the 1st quarter.
 Relative Value Partners Group LLC now owns 40,744 shares of the asset manager’s stock valued at $235,000 after acquiring an additional 3,744 shares during the last quarter.
 JPMorgan Chase & Co. grew its stake in PennantPark Investment by 10.9% in the 1st quarter.
 JPMorgan Chase & Co. now owns 57,784 shares of the asset manager’s stock valued at $326,000 after acquiring an additional 5,659 shares during the last quarter.
 UBS Group AG grew its stake in PennantPark Investment by 15.1% in the 1st quarter.
 UBS Group AG now owns 101,102 shares of the asset manager’s stock valued at $571,000 after acquiring an additional 13,266 shares during the last quarter.
 Finally, Trexquant Investment LP acquired a new stake in PennantPark Investment in the 1st quarter valued at about $82,000.
-30.91% of the stock is currently owned by institutional investors and hedge funds.
+30.91% of the stock is currently owned by hedge funds and other institutional investors.

 PNNT has been the topic of a number of research reports.
 TheStreet cut shares of PennantPark Investment from a “b-” rating to a “c” rating in a research note on Wednesday, May 26th.
-JMP Securities reissued a “hold” rating on shares of PennantPark Investment in a research note on Tuesday.
 Oppenheimer assumed coverage on shares of PennantPark Investment in a research note on Friday, July 9th.
 They set a “market perform” rating and a $7.50 price target on the stock.
+JMP Securities reaffirmed a “hold” rating on shares of PennantPark Investment in a research note on Tuesday.
 Finally, Zacks Investment Research cut shares of PennantPark Investment from a “buy” rating to a “hold” rating in a research note on Saturday, July 10th.
 Three research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
 The stock currently has a consensus rating of “Buy” and a consensus price target of $6.25.

 PennantPark Investment (NASDAQ:PNNT) last announced its quarterly earnings data on Wednesday, August 4th.
 The asset manager reported $0.12 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.13 by ($0.01).
 PennantPark Investment had a return on equity of 5.81% and a net margin of 189.39%.
 On average, equities research analysts predict that PennantPark Investment Co. will post 0.52 earnings per share for the current fiscal year.